 - Trial consultant: Leveraging relevant research, forensic psychologists provide consulting during trial, helping lawyers prepare for jury selection, case strategy, and witness preparation.

-While the U.S. Bureau of Labor Statistics (BLS) doesn’t report salary specifically for forensic psychologists, clinical and counseling psychologists earn an average of just over $87,400 a year.
+While the U.S. Bureau of Labor Statistics (BLS) doesn’t report salary specifically for forensic psychologists, clinical and counseling psychologists earn a median annual salary of $82,510 a year.

 There’s no specific license for forensic psych, however to legally be considered a psychologist, you must have a license in the state where you work.
 Though each state has its own unique requirements, gaining licensure requires holding a doctoral degree and passing the Examination for Professional Practice in Psychology (EPPP).
 Having your license can open you up greater career opportunities and help you to be seen as more respected in the field.

 If you have your doctorate in psychology, you may also choose to become certified in forensic psych by the American Board of Professional Psychology.
 Getting certified can help you make connections in the field, find employment opportunities, and stay abreast of innovations and advances.
 Certification requires 100 hours of continuing education in forensic psychology and either 1,000 hours of direct experience or at least 2,000 hours of postdoctoral training.

 Typical Degree & Career Paths